Nasal Flu Vaccine for Children

 - Your child is younger than 2 years.

-- Your child is 2 to 4 years of age and has asthma or had wheezing during the past 12 months.
+- Your child is 2 to 4 years old and has asthma or had wheezing during the past 12 months.

 - Your child regularly takes aspirin or a product that contains aspirin.